This year, ALS TDI is co-hosting two important science conferences: the Massachusetts ALS Partnership Symposium and the 28th

 Cambridge, MA 02139

-All buildings and rooms are wheelchair accessible.
-If you require assistance, please don’t hesitate to ask a
+other mobility devices.
+If you require assistance, don't hesitate to ask a member of the ALS TDI team!

 To arrange a lab tour, please complete this form

-and note that you will be coming in for the summit.
+and note that you will be coming in for the Open House and Welcome Event.
 We will do our best to accommodate everyone as best as

-possible.
-Here is a link to request a tour of the Institute’s labs:
+during or after the event.
+Here is a link to request a tour of the Institute's labs: Schedule a Tour

 There is a limited number of hotel rooms secured at the Sheraton Boston Hotel